 As Oswalt remarks, human pride reverses the attitude of Jesus (Mk 14:36), and says, “Not your will, but mine, be done.”

-Isa 14:15 But you are brought down to the grave, to the depths of the pit.
+14:15 But you were brought down to Sheol,

 Verses 16-20 describe an ignominious death, such as that suffered by the despotic Sargon II of Assyria.